Voilett-Roze/asus/Disk-formatting.md

 - USB 3.0 High Speed port: best for large capacity disks typically used for sharing large media files and video streaming.
 - USB 2.0 Low Speed port: suitable for small capacity flash-drives typically used only for router scripts like Diversion, Skynet, Stubby etc.

-Tip: Insufficient shielding on USB ports for some router models may cause WiFi interference on the 2.4ghz band.
-You may choose to enable the Reduce USB Interference option in the router Web UI.
+Tip: Insufficient shielding on USB ports for some router models may cause WiFi interference on the 2.4 GHz band.
+You may choose to enable the Reduce USB Interference option in the router Web GUI.

 ----
 ### 3. Connect to router via ssh